u1i/bambleweeny/GettingStarted.md

 `curl -X POST "http://localhost:8080/auth/token?raw" -H 'Content-Type: application/json' -d '{ "username": "me@privacy.net", "password": "changeme"}'`

-Copy the output again and replace `TOKEN` in the following command with the token we received:
+Copy the output again and replace `TOKEN` in the following command with the token we received.
+Because now we're creating our first resource, with `lorem ipsum` as a content.

 `curl -X POST http://localhost:8080/resources -H "Authorization: Bearer TOKEN" -H 'Content-Type: application/json' -d '{ "content": "lorem ipsum" }'`

 > {"info": "created", "id": "145a6f04-6775-4479-9832-e082f91ae7dd"}

+We receive the unique ID of the newly created resource which we can use to access it with a GET request on the object.

 That's it!
 Check out the full API documentation for read, delete, and quota & identity management requests.